shawrajdeep00/Plant_light_monitoring_device/README.md

 This repository provides the code and instructions to set up a Light Intensity Monitoring System using the Bolt IoT module.
 The system uses an LDR (Light Dependent Resistor) to measure light intensity and visualize the data on the Bolt Cloud.

+**This project also demonstrates a comprehensive home automation system using the Bolt IoT platform.
+The system allows you to control an LED and a fan through a web interface, leveraging the Bolt WiFi module for device management via digital and analog signals.
+This setup serves as a foundational project that can be expanded into a more complex home automation solution.

 ## Hardware Required

 - 1 x Bolt IoT Module